-Nancy who?
-GOP targets House Dem ‘squad’ in campaign attacks
+GOP shifts focus to House Dem ‘squad’ in campaign attacks

 But singling out a new generation of female leaders is risky when Republicans are trying to prevent an exodus of suburban women and independent voters.

 The attacks are especially fraught because two of the women — Reps.
 Rashida Tlaib, D-Mich., and Ilhan Omar, D-Minn. — are the first Muslim women elected to Congress, part of the historic freshmen class with more women and minorities than ever.
 The other two members of the self-described squad are Ocasio-Cortez, of New York, and Rep. Ayanna Pressley, D-Mass.

 Michael Fauntroy, an associate professor of political science at Howard University, said Republicans down the ballot are taking Trump’s cue with thinly veiled attacks on race and religion.